Life, and recovery, are multi-leveled dynamics. There

 reaction so that we can start to clear up our relationship with own fear.

-Anytime we have a strong reaction to someone or something, it means
+Anytime we have a strong reaction to someone or something, it

-the first steps to taking the power away from the fear is to detach from
+of the first steps to taking the power away from the fear is to detach from

 the feeling a little and take an honest look at reality.
 It may feel